-To finish off this month on personal development as it applies to listening, I’m going to work on the speech of one of the most famous speakers on personal development out there – Brené Brown.
+To finish off this series on personal development as it applies to listening, I’m going to work on the speech of one of the most famous speakers on personal development out there – Brené Brown.
 She’s famous for her books and talks all about vulnerability, courage and imperfection.

 I’m going to compare how she speaks in a TED talk with how she speaks when she’s in natural, spontaneous conversation.
 This is to really show you the difference between the two, because I’m really sick of people telling people like you, who are learning English, “Just watch a TED talk”.
 Or “Just watch a TED talk because there’s an interactive transcript”.